 "Evolution of a Superbug"

 The science of microbiology tries to measure and understand complex microscopic systems using the scientific method.
 We know that some bacteria, known generally as “superbugs” are developing resistance to common treatments, and that much of this is due to the excessive use of antibiotics.
 In this conversation, Oregon artist Bets Cole responded to the research of Dr. Michael Baym, Harvard Medical School, on the evolution of drug resistant bacteria.
 Composer Dana Reason played a piano composition and discussed how sonifying visual data can perhaps lead to new and unexpected collaborations and discoveries.
-This discussion evolved as a result of the exhibition “Microbiomes: To See the Unseen”.
+This discussion evolved as a result of the exhibition “Microbiomes: To See the Unseen” in 2017.

 Music as a Conduit for Science Awareness

 For over two decades, much of my research has focused on the causes of salmon declines in the Klamath River, which spans the Oregon/California border.
 These salmon are an historically important fishery, relied upon by native tribes such as the Yurok, Karuk and Hoopa.
 However, human development of the river through construction of roads and dams, diversion of water for agriculture, and alteration of habitat by mining has altered dynamic river processes and contributed to the decline of these iconic fish.